Configuration Guide

 Calculated as:

-tm_engine_step_per_action × ms_per_tm_engine_stepWith defaults: 5 × 10ms = 50ms (20 actions/second)
+tm_engine_step_per_action × ms_per_tm_engine_stepWith defaults: 5 × 10ms = 50ms (20 actions/second).

 Spatial Configuration